Debtors Anonymous: Bankruptcy and debt-shifting

 Hayes' analysis also noted issues with the way that bankruptcy and debt-shifting are addressed.
-DA's pamphlet, Debt Payment, explains that bankruptcy is an "outside issue," an issue on which DA has no opinion.
-The pamphlet elaborates, however, that some DA members found bankruptcy only provided a "quick fix" and did not correct the underlying issues causing them to incur unsecured debt.
-The pamphlet also notes other DA members believe bankruptcy is a proper course of action in some situations.
+D.A.'s pamphlet, Debt Payment, explains that bankruptcy is an "outside issue," an issue on which D.A. has no opinion.
+The pamphlet elaborates, however, that some D.A. members found bankruptcy only provided a "quick fix" and did not correct the underlying issues causing them to incur unsecured debt.
+The pamphlet also notes other D.A. members believe bankruptcy is a proper course of action in some situations.
 Debt-shifting is the practice of transferring debt from one creditor to another in order to get a lower interest rate or otherwise make it easier to repay the debt.
-Debt-shifting is not discussed in official DA literature, although it is discussed in an unofficial auxiliary book based on DA principles.
-Because DA does not take an official position on bankruptcy and debt-shifting, some groups take stronger positions on these topics than others which can alienate potential members.
+Debt-shifting is not discussed in official D.A. literature, although it is discussed in an unofficial auxiliary book based on D.A. principles.
+Because D.A. does not take an official position on bankruptcy and debt-shifting, some groups take stronger positions on these topics than others which can alienate potential members.

 Unapproved literature

-Hayes found that the use of unapproved literature in DA groups has been a source of conflict among members.
-DA suggests studying AA literature in addition to DA literature to gain a better understanding of addictive diseases.
-Specifically, DA endorses the use of the Twelve Steps and Twelve Traditions and Alcoholics Anonymous (also known as the "Big Book").
-DA's pamphlet on the use of AA literature and the book The Twelve Steps, Twelve Traditions, and Twelve Concepts of Debtors Anonymous states that DA does not endorse any literature except that which has been Conference-approved.
+Hayes found that the use of unapproved literature in D.A. groups has been a source of conflict among members.
+D.A. suggests studying AA literature in addition to D.A. literature to gain a better understanding of addictive diseases.
+Specifically, D.A. endorses the use of the Twelve Steps and Twelve Traditions and Alcoholics Anonymous (also known as the "Big Book").
+D.A.'s pamphlet on the use of AA literature and the book The Twelve Steps, Twelve Traditions, and Twelve Concepts of Debtors Anonymous states that D.A. does not endorse any literature except that which has been Conference-approved.